Regulatory harmonization critical to cross-border payments in Africa – AfricaNenda

 He stated thus: “The only way to ensure smooth cross-border payments in Africa is to deal with the problem of exchange rate between the different currencies on the continent without pegging it to the dollar.
 This means central bank governors across the continent will have to sit and come up with a solution to that problem.
 Until we do that, we will keep coming year after year and holding conferences like this but to no avail.”

-Archie Hesse’s declaration, which got participants at the launch talking, is not far from a similar statement by the Senior Vice President of MTN Group, in charge of Markets, Ebenezer Asante, at last year’s Africa Prosperity Forum.
-He said then that the only thing standing in the way of seamless cross-border payments via digitalization in Africa is the “tyranny of sovereignty”, where regulators in the various countries are more interested in protecting their sovereignty at the expense of integrating to boost trade on the continent through digitalization.
+Archie Hesse’s declaration, which got participants at the launch talking, is similar to statement by the Senior Vice President of MTN Group, in charge of Markets, Ebenezer Asante, at last year’s Africa Prosperity Forum.
+He said then that the only thing standing in the way of seamless cross-border digital payments in Africa is the “tyranny of sovereignty”, where regulators in the various countries are more interested in protecting their respective sovereignties at the expense of integrating to boost trade on the continent through digitalization.

 The SIIPS Report, put together by the AfricaNenda Foundation in collaboration with the World Bank and the United Nations Economic Commission for Africa (UNECA) sufficiently highlights the need for regulatory harmonization across the continent to drive cross-border payments in Africa.